davidbelaga/ruby-poo/README.md

 We've talked quite a bit about object oriented programming as a paradigm, but we haven't talked much about how to break a problem down into object components.

 ### Example: Monopoly
-""Monopoly is a game where players try to accumulate wealth through property ownership and money""
+> "Monopoly is a game where players try to accumulate wealth through property ownership and money"

-Game Board
+* Game Board
-Players
+* Players
-Game Tokens
+* Game Tokens
-Property Cards
+* Property Cards
-Money
+* Money
-Example: Facebook
+### Example: Facebook
-"Facebook is an application where users can post statuses and add friends."
+> "Facebook is an application where users can post statuses and add friends."

-Users
+* Users
-Statuses
+* Statuses
-Friends
+* Friends
 Breaking your ideas down gives you a starting place for what those objects may be.

 Spend 10 minutes working with a partner to come up with at least three types of objects that you might define when creating the following examples.
 Add your responses as a comment on this issue.
 We'll go over your answers as a class.